spcanelon/silvia/content/blog/2021-06-01-hello-hugo-apero/index.markdown

     git merge --no-ff apero # creates a new commit for the merge
     ```

     This step will sort of replace all of the files that both themes had in common with the `apero` version (e.g. **config.toml**, **netlify.toml**, **content/publication**), and leave the old Academic files alone.
-So you'll have to delete these extra Academic files ([again](#tidying-up-your-directory)!).
+So you will have to delete these extra Academic files ([again](#tidying-up-your-directory)!).
 I'm not sure how to avoid this -- maybe it's not an issue when you don't have merge conflicts?
 I don't know :thinking:

 5. Tidy up your directory (again?)